Start Prep From 0 & Get IIT Bombay with Most Powerful JEE Dropper Course

 neet.nta.nic.in

-Detailed NEET Biology Syllabus 2025 (Updated)
+Detailed NEET Biology Syllabus 2026 (Updated)

-UNIT 1: Diversity in Living World
+UNIT 1: Diversity in the Living World

 • What is living? ; Biodiversity; Need for classification; Taxonomy & Systematics; Concept of species and taxonomical hierarchy; Binomial nomenclature;

-• Five kingdom classification; salient features and classification of Monera; Protista and Fungi into major groups; Lichens; Viruses and Viroids.
+• Five kingdom classification; salient features and Classification of Monera, Protista, and Fungi into Major Groups; Lichens; Viruses and Viroids.

-• Salient features and classification of plants into major groups-Algae, Bryophytes, Pteridophytes, Gymnosperms (three to five salient and distinguishing features and at least two examples of each category);
+• Salient features and classification of plants into major groups: Algae, Bryophytes, Pteridophytes, Gymnosperms (three to five salient and distinguishing features and at least two examples of each category);

 • Salient features and classification of animals-nonchordate up to phyla level and chordate up to classes level (three to five salient features and at least two examples).